ignite/cli/docs/kb/relayer.md

 # IBC Relayer

-A built-in IBC relayer in Starport lets you connect blockchains that run on your local computer to blockchains that run on remote computers.
-The Starport relayer uses the [TypeScript relayer](https://github.com/confio/ts-relayer).
+A built-in IBC relayer in Ignite CLI lets you connect blockchains that run on your local computer to blockchains that run on remote computers.
+The Ignite CLI relayer uses the [TypeScript relayer](https://github.com/confio/ts-relayer).

 ## Configure Connections